D3AtHAdD3r/Neural-Network-learning/README.md

- * @brief A feedforward neural network.
+#Brief: A feedforward neural network.

  * Implements a multi-layer neural network for tasks like MNIST classification,
  * supporting feedforward, backpropagation, and stochastic gradient descent (SGD).